 - A. The State Recipient, in consultation with the Preservation Professional shall determine the public interest in planned rehabilitation or new constructions activities which may affect potentially historic properties or districts by informing the public about potentially historic properties while meeting its public participation requirements as set forth in the regulations for the CDBG and HOME programs and in complying with 24 CFR Part 58.
-The State Recipient shall notify the Preservation Professional of the public interest in any project activities covered under the terms of this Agreement. - B. At a minimum, the public meetings shall include a discussion of the planned rehabilitation activities overall effect to historic properties with emphasis on the following issues, as applicable: - 1) The significance of the National Register districts; - 2) a description of the financial assistance offered to affected property owners; - 3) a discussion about the Federal and State Rehabilitation Tax Incentive Programs; - 4) local historic codes and standards; - 5) the relative costs of preservation verses rehabilitation; - 6) the priority given to front facing facades; - 7) treatment and/or replacement of windows and doors; - 8) treatment and/or replacement of siding; - 9) treatment of interior spaces; - 10) treatment of foundations; - 11) roofing materials; - 12) new construction, reconstruction, or in-fill construction standards - 13) mitigation of adverse affects; - C. At any time during the implementation of the measures stipulated in the Agreement, should the public raise an objection pertaining to the treatment of an historic property, the State Recipient shall notify the Preservation Professional and take the objection into account.
-When requested by the objector, the State the Preservation Professional shall consult with the Council to resolve the objection.
-The State required to cease work while objections are
+The State Recipient shall notify the Preservation Professional of the public interest in any project activities covered under the terms of this Agreement. - B. At a minimum, the public meetings shall include a discussion of the planned rehabilitation activities overall effect to historic properties with emphasis on the following issues, as applicable: - 1) The significance of the National Register districts; - 2) a description of the financial assistance offered to affected property owners; - a discussion about the Federal and State Rehabilitation Tax Incentive Programs; - 4) local historic codes and standards; - 5) the relative costs of preservation verses rehabilitation; - 6) the priority given to front facing facades; - 7) treatment and/or replacement of windows and doors; - 8) treatment and/or replacement of siding; - 9) treatment of interior spaces; - 10) treatment of foundations; - 11) roofing materials; - 12) new construction, reconstruction, or in-fill construction standards - 13) mitigation of adverse affects; - C. At any time during the implementation of the measures stipulated in the Agreement, should the public raise an objection pertaining to the treatment of an historic property, the State Recipient shall the Preservation Professional shall consult with the Council to resolve the objection.
+The State required to cease work while objections are notify the Preservation Professional and take the objection into account.
+When requested by the objector, the State